emaxerrno/goobly/docs/IntededUseCaseV1.md

 per system.
-That is, one for the front end servers, one for your streaming framework, etc. Note that in large operations of [Apache Storm](http://storm.apache.org/) because of the hartbeat mechanism being stored in Zookeeper it would be the normal case to have a sperate zookeeper cluster *just* for storm.
+That is, one for the front end servers, one for your streaming framework, etc. Note that in large operations of [Apache Storm](http://storm.apache.org/) because of the hartbeat mechanism being stored in Zookeeper (and their original Kafka consumer implementation) it would be the normal case to have a sperate zookeeper cluster *just* for storm.